Winnie the Pooh's Home Run Derby: Legacy

 Years after the game's quiet initial release, it went viral worldwide in 2012 and 2013 for its intense difficulty.
 It first garnered attention from users of the Japanese textboard 2channel circa January 2012.
 Japanese players nicknamed the batter Winnie the Pooh "Puniki" (プニキ) and final pitcher Christopher Robin "Robikasu" (ロビカス).
 By January 2013 it became known to Westerners through its spread on sites such as 4chan and Reddit.

 Many publications noted the game's extreme difficulty level, especially considering it was designed for a primary intended demographic of children.
 Multiple publications compared it to the game QWOP due to its similar premise of being simple in concept, but extremely difficult in practice.
 Eurogamer was more positive about the game, concluding that it "isn't particularly deep, but it is moderately addictive and watching Piglet and company tear Pooh Bear a new one isn't without its charms."
 Other outlets were less positive, with PCGamesN claiming that the game "reject[s] the laws of physics and fair play" and "would require a child for who is able to bend time and space to their will" to play the game successfully.
 Kotaku referred to the game's difficulty as "game that's so difficult, you just might smash your monitor ... instead of the nice woodland creatures you know and love, they've been replaced with rocket-armed ür-beasts that would eat Randy Johnson with a side of honey."
 Many people also felt that the game's difficulty led them into intense anger against the various characters depicted in the game, in contrast to the anthropomorphic animals' popularity as harmless children's characters.

 In 2013, Complex named it one of the ten most difficult browser games and called it "just about the most challenging thing you can ever imagine."
 The 2018 Japanese role-playing game Princess Connect!
 Re:Dive features a home run derby minigame called "Home Run Drill", noted for its similarity to Winnie the Pooh's Home Run Derby, particularly in its visual presentation, controls, and heightened difficulty.

+The mobile game Disney Pixel RPG would add a batter Pooh and pitcher Christopher Robin in 2026.